ROCm/hipBLAS/docs/install.rst

 CMake has a minimum version requirement listed in the file install.sh.
 See --cmake_install flag in install.sh to upgrade automatically.

 However, for the test and benchmark clients' host reference functions you must manually download and install AMD's ILP64 version of the AOCL libraries, version 4.1 or 4.0, from https://www.amd.com/en/developer/aocl.html.
-The aocl packages include AOCL-BLAS and AOCL-LAPACK.
+The `aocl-linux-*` packages include AOCL-BLAS and AOCL-LAPACK.
 If you download and install the full AOCL packages into their default locations then this reference LAPACK and BLAS should be found by the clients CMakeLists.txt.
+Note, if you only use the `install.sh -d` dependency script and change the default CMake option LINK_BLIS=ON, you may experience `hipblas-test` stress test failures due to 32-bit integer overflow on the host unless you exclude the stress tests via command line argument `--gtest_filter=-*stress*`.

 Manual build (all supported platforms)